 Please check the settings of a game before joining it.
 If you do not want to participate in the tournament, please decline the first game.

-If you do not join a game within a certain (configurable) amount of time, you will count as declined.
+If you do not join a game within the join period, you will count as declined.
 The deadline should also be in the game description.
+The join period is configurable and can vary from tournament to tournament, but the default is 48 hours.

 If you do not want to participate in any tournaments, we recommend that you activate the declineall option.